Boku no Pico: Anime

-One of main illustrators, as well as manga artist in Boku no Pico as a staff member was Saigado; Saigado was an active doujinshi artist after the early debut commercial.
-In 2004, he published his own doujinshi which is titled as "Shota-nize: Project to Turn Female Characters into Boys".
-This will then led to him working the characters for the OVA "Series Pico".
-There are quite bunch of the other Japanese staff members.
-The Japanese Boku no Pico staff members, incorporating Katsuyoshi Yatabe, a figure whose notably known as a staff director for Boku no Pico, a screenplay by Katsuhiko Takayama, musics were created by Shinobu and others musician to include were Seiji Katsu and Masamichi Kaneko, character designer and a animation director was Yoshiten, although the illustrator was Saigado, he works for the illustrations of the character designs.
-Lastly a staff producer and a sound director is Seiji Kaneko.
+The anime, which was described as "the world's first shotacon anime" by its producer, was marketed towards a male audience.
+One of the main illustrators and staff members of Boku no Pico was Saigado, an active doujinshi artist after the early debut commercial.
+In 2004, he published his own doujinshi titled Shota-nize: Project to Turn Female Characters into Boys.
+This led to him working on the characters for the OVA "Series Pico".
+Other Boku no Pico staff members included director Katsuyoshi Yatabe and screenwriter Katsuhiko Takayama.
+Shinobu was the primary musician, Seiji Kaneko was the producer and sound director, and Yoshiten served as the character designer and animation director.
+Other staff members included music director and sound designer Dr.T, production producer Takeshi Aoki, and video editor Ryō Nakajima.

-Others Japanese staff members was Dr.T, one of staff member who is known as a music director and a sound designer, and a production producer is Takeshi Aoki.
-The video editing in the Boku no Pico series was Ryō Nakajima.

 Three original video animations have been released.
 All three were directed by Katsuyoshi Yatabe and produced by Natural High.
-The first, My Pico, was released to DVD by Soft on Demand on September 7, 2006.
+The first, My Pico, was released to DVD by Soft on Demand on September 7, 2006, and had three episodes.
 The second, Pico & Chico, followed on April 16, 2007.
 The third episode, Pico & CoCo & Chico, was released on October 9, 2008.

 A box set containing the first two episodes and the soundtrack CD was released by Soft on Demand on April 19, 2007.
 On November 11, 2007, the first OVA was re-edited with a different script and re-released under the title Pico: My Little Summer Story.
 The edited version is the only one of the series to be considered appropriate for viewers under 18.

-Manga
+Manga and visual novel

 A oneshot manga, Ame no Hi no Pico to Chico (雨の日のぴことちこ, lit.
 A Day of Rain for Pico and Chico), was written by Aoi Madoka and published in the May 2007 issue of Hanaota.

-Visual novel

 On April 6, 2008, producer GOLDENBOY (金子政路, Kaneko Seiji) confirmed on their blog that a PC game, Pico to Chico — Shota Idol no Oshigoto (ぴことちこ ショタアイドルのオシゴト, Pikotochiko shotaaidoru no oshigoto), starring Pico and Chico, was being produced.
 The game, an eroge featuring many erotic depictions of the two characters, was released by Tinkorbell (てぃんこーべる, Tinkōberu) on October 15, 2010.
 The game was available for download for Windows 2000, Windows XP, Windows Vista, and Windows 7, alongside a physical DVD version.
 While the official Tinkorbell website is now only accessible through archives, the game can still be purchased via several other active Japanese websites.